griffinmyers/pony-express/README.md

 +-------------+      +-------------\==/`     +-------------+
 ```

 A teeny server for building & deploying static websites backed by dropbox.
-A Dropbox webhook will hit this little web server whenever something changes and kick off a build/deploy of the site to S3 for serving.
-So to recap:
+Your website is immediately updated when you save a file.

+Recap:

 * easy editing
 * the cheapest to host